drhsqlite/pikchr/doc/userman.md

 ### Adjusting The Font Size <a id="font-size"></a>

 The "`big`" and "`small`" attributes cause the text to be a little larger or a little smaller, respectively.
-Two "`big`" attributes cause the text to be larger still, as do two "`small`" attributes.
+Two "`big`" attributes cause the text to be larger still; similarly, two "`small`" attributes make it smaller-than-small.
 Text size does not increase or decrease beyond two "`big`" or "`small`" keywords.

 ~~~~ pikchr indent toggle
   box "small small" small small "small" small \